Aman-Sigroha/yachts/deployment_sync.md

 ## 📋 **Overview**

 This guide explains how to synchronize yacht charter data from the **Nausys API (v6)** into your **MongoDB database** on the production server.
 The sync process fetches fresh data for yachts, reservations, invoices, contacts, and other related entities.
+The system now includes **automated daily sync** and **smart conflict resolution** to prevent invoice synchronization errors.

 ## 🌐 **Current Data Status**